l3th4l/My-Music-Bot-Discord/readme.md

 ## To run locally

-Just uncomment  the below lines in main.py and use your own config.jsonss
+Just uncomment  the below lines in main.py and use your own config.jsons

 ```
     # with open('config.json') as fh:
     # bot.config = json.load(fh)